10 Things Christians Need to Know Before the Super Bowl

 Although victory tastes sweet, there’s more to life than getting to hoist and kiss a seven pound, 22-inch-tall crown jewel made by Tiffany & Co.

-Tom Brady, who’s making a historic tenth Super Bowl appearance on Sunday, famously said this in a 2005 interview with 60 Minutes: “Why do I have three Super Bowl rings, and still think there’s something greater out there for me?
+Newly retired future hall of famer, Tom Brady, famously said this in a 2005 interview with 60 Minutes: “Why do I have three Super Bowl rings, and still think there’s something greater out there for me?
 I mean, maybe a lot of people would say, ‘Hey man, this is what it is.’
 I reached my goal, my dream, my life.
 Me, I think: God, it’s gotta be more than this.
 I mean this can’t be what it’s all cracked up to be.”

 When the game’s over, know that the excitement the players feel won’t last forever.
 At some point they will ask the question: “What’s next?”